LIBP2P-MIX

 To support sender anonymity at scale, discovery mechanism SHOULD support unbiased random sampling from the set of live mix nodes.
 This enables diverse path construction and reduces exposure to adversarial routing bias.

-While no existing mechanism provides unbiased sampling by default, Waku’s ambient discovery —an extension over Discv5 —demonstrates an approximate solution.
+While no existing mechanism provides unbiased sampling by default, Waku's ambient discovery—an extension over Discv5—demonstrates an approximate solution.
 It combines topic-based capability advertisement with periodic peer sampling.
 A similar strategy could potentially be adapted for the Mix Protocol.

-A more robust solution would involve integrating capability-aware discovery
+A more robust solution would involve integrating capability-aware discovery directly into the libp2p stack, such as through extensions to libp2p-kaddht.

-mix nodes based on protocol support and eliminate reliance on external
+This would enable direct lookup of mix nodes based on protocol support and eliminate reliance on external mechanisms such as Discv5.

-Such an enhancement remains exploratory and is outside the scope of this
+Such an enhancement remains exploratory and is outside the scope of this specification.

 Regardless of the mechanism, the goal is to ensure mix nodes are discoverable and that path selection is resistant to bias and node churn.